kot-brodskogo/blogApp/README.md

 - Flask: A lightweight web framework for Python 🐍
 - HTML: For structuring the web pages 🌐
 - CSS: For styling the web pages 🎨
+- JSON: For storing data in a lightweight, human-readable format 🗃️

+## Future ideas
-- SQLite: A lightweight relational database management system 🗃
+- [ ] SQLite: A lightweight relational database management system 🗃

 ## Getting Started
 To get started with Flask Blog, follow these steps: